shihab01118/online-forum-client/README.md

 - **Search Functionality**: Easily find relevant posts and discussions.
 - **Notification System**: Stay updated with notifications for new announcements.
 - **Moderation Tools**: Admin tools for content moderation and user management.

+## Admin Activities Page

+### Description
+The Admin Activities Page serves as a central hub for administrators to oversee reported comments, manage user activities, and take necessary actions against content that violates community guidelines or terms of service.

+### Features
+- **View Reported Comments:**
+  - Admins can view reported comments along with details like commenter email, commented post title, user email, and feedback provided by users.
+- **Delete Comments:**
+  - Admins have the authority to delete reported comments that violate community guidelines or terms of service directly from the Admin Activities Page.
+- **Card Representation:**
+  - Reported comments are displayed as cards, ensuring a clear and organized view for efficient assessment and action.
+- **Enhanced User Reporting:**
+  - Users can report comments, sending pertinent details to the Admin Activities Page for review and action by admins.